smilevo/smilevo.github.io/content/authors/mohamed-wiem-mkaouer/_index.md

 # Organizations/Affiliations
 organizations:
-- name: Golisano College of Computing and Information Sciences
+- name: Golisano College of Computing and Information Sciences at Rochester Institute of Technology
   url: ""

 # Short bio (displayed in user profile at end of posts)